 • Read a few pages of Popper 1962 "Science: Conjectures and Refutations" (full article isassigned later)

 |Wed 01/25||5.
 Hypothetico-Deductive Method||

 • Review/Finish B&K.2 (13.5/36 pages)|

-[OPTIONAL: Read the first 9 (or more) pages of Hempel 1966 Ch2 of "Scientific inquiry: invention and test" (full article is assigned later)
+• Read a few pages of Hempel 1966 Ch2 of "Scientific inquiry: invention and test" (full article is assigned later)

 • B&K.4 (26 pages)|